teqneers/ext-application/README.md

 as a stand-alone component or in any other context than a Symfony 2 environment, so the following is only how it should work theoretically without the bundle.
 We'd appreciate any help and contribution to make the library more useful outside the bundle.

+## Installation

+You can install this library using composer

+    composer require teqneers/ext-application

+or add the package to your composer.json file directly.

 ## Example